This post may contains affiliate links. As an amazon associate I earn from qualifying purchases.

 This fee may increase with due course of time because of simply inflation and to upkeep the common elements updated.

-These types of POTL townhouses are basically falls under freehold townhouses category, but are different from the typical condo townhouses.
+These types of POTL townhouses fall under freehold townhouses category, but are different from the typical condo townhouses.
 The condo Townhouses have more common elements areas, like concierge, Library, Spa, Swimming pools, Fitness center, Card Room, Billiards Room, Tennis Courts, Party Room, etc., and therefore have more fee.

-To maintain all these common elements areas, condo corporation needs funds to maintain and run day to day activities and build reserve funds for future repairs.
-And it come from the monthly maintenance fee paid by the owners of the units.
+To maintain all these common elements areas, condo corporation needs funds to run day to day activities.

 In a POTL property, Structure itself is a freehold property, but the land is not and one need to pay maintenance fee for snow removal, parks or garbage collection etc. to name few.